google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-curry leaf- Murraya koenigii-(84) கறிவேப்பிலை Skip to main content

 The tree prefers warm temperatures with full sun to partial shade.
 It highly ornamental and very successful as a potted specimen.

-• Great for use in indian cuisine or other food dishes
+• Great for use in Indian cuisine or other food dishes

 • Distinctive spicy curry-like flavour and smell